 Up to 85% of critical care patients may experience some form of delirium, but it can be very easily missed (Inouye et al. 2001; Page 2008) particularly in a very busy 24 bedded General Critical Care Unit that is also the regional centre for Trauma and neurosurgery.
 The unit admits both level 2 and 3 patients within the same clinical environment for critical care support following trauma, neurosurgical intervention, post-operative care after vascular, upper & lower gastro-intestinal, maxilla-facial or gynaecological surgery or where advanced respiratory, cardiovascular and renal support are required for the deteriorating patient.

 Together with Lancashire and South Cumbria Critical Care Network (LSCCCN) as quality improvement link nurses our current aim is to reduce and implement change in regard to DELIRIUM within Critical Care.
+By focusing on improving sleep to reduce delirium we are adding to work previously conducted in our unit (Patel et al. 2014) which demonstrated sleep improvement with a multicomponent bundle.

 Delirium has been defined as an acute brain syndrome and as such should be recognised and treated as early as possible within the critical care environment (Page 2008).
 For patients who are suffering from delirium, any delusional thoughts or images are very real to them.
 In addition, unlike a dream, these images do not fade away but come and go continuously.
 We assess patients three times per 24 hours using the confusion assessment method (CAM-ICU) tool.
 Scoring patients at three different times throughout a 24 hour period enables clinicians to detect the fluctuating phases of delirium.
 Patients may experience hyperactive, hypoactive or mixed delirium behaviours.
 The CAM-ICU tool will determine whether at the time of testing the patient is either positive or negative for delirium.
 The interventions we currently use to try and reduce adverse effects of delirium include orientating patients to their surroundings and the use of agitation mitts for those who are pulling at intravenous, arterial or central lines.
 If all environmental initiatives have been exhausted then medications such as dexmedetomidine or haloperidol will be administered to ensure patient safety.